Sustainability reporting: History

-Corporate sustainability reporting has a history going back to environmental reporting.
+Corporate sustainability reporting has a history linked to environmental reporting.
+Early examples have been traced to the seventeenth and late nineteenth centuries and environmental reporting became popular in the 1970s.

-This practice is rooted in the multidimensional concept of CSR and in the stakeholders' vision of corporate governance in Europe, which insists on the importance of understanding the company as an entity with relationships with its environment.
-According to Freeman's theory, the company's shareholders are no longer the only ones to be considered, but also its employees, customers, suppliers, local communities, governments: the society in the broadest sense.
+Corporate sustainability reporting practice is rooted in the multidimensional concept of CSR and in the stakeholders model of corporate governance in Europe, which places emphasis on the importance of understanding the company as an entity with relationships with its stakeholders and the environment.
+According to Freeman's theory, the company's shareholders are not the only ones to be considered, but also its employees, customers, suppliers, local communities, governments: the society in the broadest sense.

 With the emergence of this approach, the first response of many companies has been to expand the communication of their achievements in terms of social responsibility.
 Information disclosed by companies themselves are the first indicators that can be received by the public in order to verify whether the decisions taken meet the announced commitments, as well as its own interests.

 The obligation of accountability is therefore often assimilated to reporting and is addressed, in the first place, to the company's stakeholders.
 This means that both shareholders and society in general are concerned, while also taking future generations into account.

 Recently, there has been a growing interest in communications relating to the extra-financial aspects of organizations: CSR performance is now one of the factors considered in investment decisions.
 The practice of sustainability reporting has existed in a scattered way since the 1980s but has really expanded over the last twenty years.

-This is notably due to the global awareness of the ecological crisis and the common interest in sustainable development, but also to the numerous corporate governance scandals of large companies (Enron scandal, Parmalat Financial Fraud…) over the last two decades or the financial crisis of 2008.
+This is notably due to the global awareness of the ecological crisis and the common interest in sustainable development, but also to the numerous corporate governance scandals of large companies (Enron scandal, Parmalat Financial Fraud…) over the last two decades or the 2008 financial crisis.

 In addition to eroding stakeholder trust, these circumstances have increased their activism for broader transparency and ensuring better information from companies.

 In this context, the need for sustainability reporting has gradually emerged.
 It was carried out by companies initially on a voluntary basis, with the aim of mitigating some of the skepticism of users of financial reports and restoring the trust of stakeholders by expressing a willingness to behave responsibly.